Terrabits/test_main_with_mockup/README.md

 # Test Main With Mockup

+A project to demonstrate mockups for testing.

+## Overview

 This project includes a class, [`Fsw`](project/fsw.py), which requires a TCP connection to an external resource.

 The `Fsw` class is then used in the [`main`](project/main.py) script, which requires this TCP connection to an external resource.

 For the purposes of testing, a [mock `Fsw`](project/mock/fsw.py) is also included.
-This mockup is used in `tests/test_main.py` to avoid the external resource requirement.
+This mockup is used in `tests/test_main.py`; it is injected into the `main` script to avoid the external resource requirement.

 ## Requirements